day8/re-frame/docs/clojurescript.md

 | `#!clj 4`    |    `#!clj 3`             | `#!clj (+ 3 4)`  | `#!clj 7`        | `#!clj +` is applied to the running accumulation `#!clj 3` and the 3rd element `#!clj 4`, producing a new accumulation of `#!clj 7` |

-Next example: imagine we create this accumulation function:
+Next example: we create this accumulation function:
 ```clj
 (defn max
   [a b]
   (if (> a b) a b))
 ```
-And then we use that function with a reduce:
+Then we use that function with a reduce:
 ```clj
 (reduce max        ;; accumulating with `max`
         0          ;; initial accumulation  (maximum)